catarinamcbatista/seattle_house_prices_group3/README.md

 regression_project.sql: answered questions related to the project

-Project Draft [Seattle Housing] : viual representation of our main point throughout the project
+Project Draft [Seattle Housing] : visual representation of our main point throughout the project
+  cb_project_da: support document to the visual

-Model_export_data_v1.csv: the data which was provided for the assembilng of the model
+Model_export_data_v1.csv: the data which was provided for the assembling of the model

 Master-Notebook-v2.3.ipynb: Notebook containing different approaches that we have tried and disregarded